mrochk/fastlob/README.md

 pip install .
 ```

-To run tests and check that everything is okay, run `make test` or `python3 -m unittest discover test`.
+To run the tests and check that everything is okay, run `make test` or `python3 -m unittest discover test`.

 ## Usage